July Birthstone

 Heat treatment is standard and accepted in the trade and does not require a premium discount if disclosed.
 Lead-glass filling is a separate category: these composite rubies are inexpensive but require special care and should never be sold at natural-ruby prices.

-For engagement rings or heirloom pieces, ask for a reputable lab report from an independent gemological lab, a reputable lab, a reputable lab, or a reputable lab confirming natural origin and any treatments.
+For engagement rings or heirloom pieces, ask for a grading report from an independent gemological lab confirming natural origin and any treatments.

 Can ruby go in water?